prsephton/paintmixer/README.md

 ## Best Effort

 First, one must realise that this is a "best effort", since there are many types of paints, for example, oils, acrylics or water colours, and each of these behave differently when mixing.

 Furthermore, Paintmixer converts between emissive RGB colours for display and CMYK reflective colours, and this conversion does not always perfectly describe the pigment quantities in a typical paint mixture.

 It will sometimes be impossible to match a target colour from a given palette.
 Typically, a basic palette contains red, blue and yellow with black and white.
-From this palette it is impossible to reproduce pure primaries such as cyan or magenta.
+From such palettes it is impossible to reproduce pure primaries such as cyan or magenta.

 ## Running PaintMixer

 This project is now based on the docker container at https://hub.docker.com/r/prsephton/grokserver.
 Therefore, to run the server, you will need docker installed.

 After installing docker, clone the repo, and from the base folder, type "make run".
 You will be prompted for a super user name and password.

 The application server will be available by default on [localhost http port 8080](http://localhost:8080).